top of page

 The research and subsequent work of Donald Graves (1930-2010) revolutionised writing pedagogy.
 He published several books which are still regarded as foundational texts within the field, including Writing: Children and Teachers at Work (1983).
 The man and his work are remembered in Australia today through the annual Donald Graves Address presented at the ALEA National Conference.
 In 2012, the inaugural address was delivered by Australian author Mem Fox and is well worth a read: www.alea.edu.au/aleanews/mem-fox-delivers-donald-graves-address

-The Reading and Writing Project
+The Writing Process.jpg

 bottom of page